-Dr. Winsler's research lab is currently exploring four different areas: 1) the quality and type of early childcare experiences for ethnically-diverse, urban children in poverty, and the school readiness and early public school trajectories for such students.
+Dr. Winsler's research lab is currently exploring four different areas: 1) the quality and type of early childcare experiences for ethnically diverse, urban children in poverty, and the school readiness and early public school trajectories for such students.
 Multiple family, child, preschool, public school, and neighborhood predictors of children's delayed entry to kindergarten, early grade retention, early academic performance, special education placement, and high-stakes standardized test results are explored for both typically developing at-risk students and students with disabilities; 2) private speech (self-talk) and parent-child interactions and development of children's behavioral self-regulation and executive functioning in both typical children and those with autism and/or ADHD; 3) Bilingual language development and maintenance, and the acquisition of English among English Language Learners (ELL) and its role in early and later school performance.
-Also studied is the sociolinguistic language environments of early childhood classrooms with linguistically diverse children; and 4) Motivation and self-regulated learning as predictors of academic performance and retention among college students.
-A combination of methods are employed in Dr. Winsler's lab, including direct child-assessments, tasks, and interviews; parent- and teacher-report instruments; secondary analysis of archival datasets; surveys; classroom observations; and the qualitative and quantitative coding and analysis of behavior from video and/or audio tapes.
+Also studied are the sociolinguistic language environments of early childhood classrooms with linguistically diverse children, and 4) Motivation and self-regulated learning as predictors of academic performance and retention among college students.
+A combination of methods are employed in Dr. Winsler's lab, including direct child assessments, tasks, and interviews; parent- and teacher-report instruments; secondary analysis of archival datasets; surveys; classroom observations; and the qualitative and quantitative coding and analysis of behavior from video and/or audio tapes.